Home »

-Logical AND (&&) operator with example in C language
+Logical AND (&&) Operator in C

 Logical operators work with the test conditions and return the result based on the condition's results, these can also be used to validate multiple conditions together.